mirob2005/Light_Wave/README.txt

 * The program computes and outputs the: (tentative) (from view of camera):
-	* color image (with shadows by shadow maps) with indirect lighting
+	* color image (with shadows by shadow maps) with direct and indirect lighting
+	* color image - indirect only
+	* color image - direct only

 	(from view of the light source):
 	* depth map
-	* normal map (normals will be of the ~6125 directional lights)
-	* world coordinate map (coords will be of directional lights centers)
-	* flux buffer (unknown use currently)
+	(commented out)* normal map (normals will be of the ~6125 directional lights) (commented out)* world coordinate map (coords will be of directional lights centers) (commented out)* flux buffer (unknown use currently)

+Current Runtimes:

+250x250 -> 47seconds
+500x500 -> 187seconds

 Sample commandline(on Windows) :
 			raytrace.exe -v -i scene5_01.txt -r 250